 This organization supports school libraries and the Clay County Library.

-This committee works to encourage retirees to move to Clay County through their membership in the American Association of Retirement Communities and their desire to join the Retire-Tennessee Program at the State level.
+This committee works to encourage retirees to move to Clay County.
 They have prepared a brochure that highlights Clay County as a good place to retire.

-If you have some skills in any field, a hidden talent and a few hours a week, we need you to get involved with our community and the Three-Star program.
+If you have some skills in any field, a hidden talent and a few hours a week, please get involved with our community and the Three-Star program.
 Call the Chamber of Commerce at 931-243-3338.
 We’ll find a way you can contribute.